Sorry, you need to enable JavaScript to visit this website.

 Funding

-According to the Legislative Decree 40/2017, the Universal Civil Service is financed through an ad hoc National Fund (established by law 230/1998, art.19) and managed by the Presidency of the Council of Ministers.
+According to the Legislative Decree 40/2017, the Universal Civic Service is financed through an ad hoc National Fund (established by art.
+19 of Law 230/1998) and managed by the Presidency of the Council of Ministers through the Department for Youth Policies and the Universal Civic Service.
 In addition to the national resources, the Fund also receives European financing.

 Characteristics of youth volunteering